 - Actual or potentially perceived conflicts of interest.

 - Address, description, and name of lodging arrangements and any other locations rented or under the agreement for use with students.

 International Emergency Support (IES) will initiate emergency notifications on campus and coordinate UA response.

-The Office of Global Initiatives will provide a summary of incidents reported to the Department Heads of sponsoring Student Group Travel, Field Trips, Study Abroad programming, and Faculty-Led Tours.
+UA Global will provide a summary of incidents reported to the Department Heads of sponsoring Student Group Travel, Field Trips, Study Abroad programming, and Faculty-Led Tours.

 For medical incidents occurring within the course and scope of employment and eligible for workers’ comprehensive submit First Report of International Injury to Risk Management Services as soon as possible.